 Should Heat Pumps Run Continuously in the Winter?

 Ultimately, turning your heat pump off whenever possible will maximize energy savings.
-If you are primarily concerned with saving money during wintertime, you can even set your timer so your heat pump turns off for a few hours at night while you sleep, then kicks back on before you wake up!
+If you are primarily concerned with saving money during wintertime, you can set your timer so your heat pump turns off for a few hours while you sleep, then kicks back on before you wake up!

 Will a Heat Pump Work in Defrost Mode

 Finally, if you see ice forming on your outdoor unit, then your system is probably in defrost mode.
 The heat pump might temporarily go into a defrost mode to avoid icing over.
-If you see ice forming on the outdoor coil, the defrost mode has to melt the ice to prevent system failure.
+If ice forms on the outdoor coil, the defrost mode must melt the ice to prevent system failure.

-During the defrosts mode, both the emergency heat strips (or gas backup furnace) and heat pump may be operating at once to maintain an even room temperature.
-The indoor unit senses the air temperature is too low; emergency heat or furnace will supplement while defrost cycle warms the outdoor coil.
+During the defrost mode, the emergency heat strips (or gas backup furnace) and heat pump may operate simultaneously to maintain an even room temperature.
+The indoor unit senses the air temperature is too low; emergency heat or furnace will supplement while the defrost cycle warms the outdoor coil.

 The outdoor coil needs to remain ice-free to prevent damage to the fan motor and compressor inside the outdoor unit.